Ashton-Sidhu/aethos/docs/index.rst

     clean.checklist() # Will provide an iteractive checklist to keep track of your cleaning tasks

-**NOTE:** One of the benefits of using ``pyautoml`` is that any method you apply on your train set, gets applied to your test dataset.
+**NOTE:** One of the benefits of using ``aethos`` is that any method you apply on your train set, gets applied to your test dataset.
 For any method that requires fitting (replacing missing data with mean), the method is fit on the training data and then applied to the testing data to avoid data leakage.

 **NOTE:** If you are providing a list or a Series and your data is split into train and test, the new column is created in the dataset that matches the length of the data provided.
 If the length of the data provided matches both train and test data it is added to both.
 To individually add new columns you can do the following: